piqnt/stage.js/README.md

 ### Mouse and Touch
 Native mouse and touch events are captured, processed and published to application nodes.
-Nodes receive mouse events in local coordinate, that is mouse location is specified as distance to top-left of the node.
+Nodes receive mouse events in local coordinates, i.e. mouse location is specified as the distance to the top-left of the node.

 ```javascript
 // Add click listener to node